-The City has committed \$10,836,305 of General Fund fund balance to cover City operations in situations of economic uncertainty.
+The City has committed \$10,949,650 of General Fund fund balance to cover City operations in situations of economic uncertainty.
+Such uncertainty includes a severe economic downturn or major unforeseen events (as determined by council action) where a significant portion of revenues supporting the City's basic operations are projected to decline for more than two years or permanently.